Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: Abstract

 \section{Abstract}

-The discovery of high-temperature superconductivity (HTSC) in pressurized La$_3$Ni$_2$O$_7$ has aroused a surge in the exploration of HTSC in the multilayer nickelates.
-Presently, while HTSC is only found in pressurized circumstance, most of the experimental detections are performed at ambient pressure (AP) due to technical problems.
-Here we focus on the single-bilayer film of La$_3$Ni$_2$O$_7$ at AP, and propose that an imposed strong perpendicular electric field can strongly enhance its superconducting $T_c$.
-The reasons lies as follow.
-Under strong electric field, the layer with lower potential energy will accept electrons flowing from the other layer to fill in the Ni-$3d_{x^2-y^2}$ orbitals in this layer, as the nearly half-filled Ni-$3d_{z^2}$ orbital in this layer cannot accommodate more electrons.
-With the enhancement of the filling fraction in the $3d_{x^2-y^2}$ orbitals in this layer, the interlayer s-wave pairing will be subjected to the pair-breaking effect and be suppressed, but the intralayer d-wave pairing in this layer is promptly and strongly enhanced, which mimics the cuprates.
-Our combined simplified one-orbital study and comprehensive two-orbital one under mean-field treatment consistently verify this idea and yield that an imposed voltage of about $0.1\sim0.2$ volt between the two layers is enough to get the HTSC at AP.
+\textbf{Abstract:} Recently, high-temperature superconductivity (HTSC) is found in the La$_3$Ni$_2$O$_7$/SrLaAlO$_4$ ultrathin film with critical temperature $T_c$ above the McMillan limit at ambient pressure (AP).
+It is eager to enhance $T_c$ of La$_3$Ni$_2$O$_7$ at AP.
+We propose that a perpendicular electric field strongly enhances $T_c$ in the single-bilayer film of La$_3$Ni$_2$O$_7$ at AP.
+Under electric field, the layer with lower potential energy will accept electrons flowing from the other layer to fill in the Ni-$3d_{x^2-y^2}$ orbitals, as the nearly half-filled Ni-$3d_{z^2}$ orbital cannot accommodate more electrons.
+With the enhancement of the filling fraction in the $3d_{x^2-y^2}$ orbitals in this layer, the interlayer $s$-wave pairing is suppressed, but the intralayer $d$-wave pairing in this layer is strongly enhanced.
+We numerically verify this idea and yield that an imposed voltage of about $0.1\sim0.2$ volt between layers is enough to realize liquid-nitrogen-temperature HTSC in this single bilayer at AP.
 Our results appeal for experimental verification.